|Click on this photo to read more about "OMAR"!

 When I can get away to distant shows, I often take the

 animals with me that have been sold and meet buyers along the way.
-I am hoping to be able to make the trip to Kentucky
+I hope to be able to make the trip to Pennsylvania

-in 2014 for one more National Show.
-In addition, I have several buyers that drive a long way to visit the farm
+in 2016 for one more National Show.
+I often have buyers that drive a long way to visit the farm and

 much more reasonable for the other buyers.